-Physical activity can help your child with ADD/ADHD
+Physical activity can help your child with ADHD

-Children with ADD/ADHD often have energy to burn.
+Children with ADHD often have energy to burn.
 Organized sports and other physical activities can help them get their energy out in healthy ways and focus their attention on specific movements and skills.

 Find a sport that your child will enjoy and that suits his or her strengths.
 For example, sports such as softball that involve a lot of “down time” are not the best fit for children with attention problems.
 Individual or team sports like basketball and hockey that require constant motion are better options.

-Children with ADD/ADHD may also benefit from martial arts training, tae kwon do, or yoga, which enhance mental control as they work out the body.
+Children with ADHD may also benefit from martial arts training, tae kwon do, or yoga, which enhance mental control as they work out the body.

-Better sleep can help your child with ADD/ADHD
+Better sleep to help your child with ADHD

 Help your child get better rest by trying out one or more of the following strategies:

-- Use relaxation tapes as background noise for your child when falling asleep.
+Use relaxation tapes as background noise for your child when falling asleep.
 There are many varieties available including nature sounds and calming music.
-Children with ADD/ADHD often find "white noise" to be calming.
+Children with ADHD often find "white noise" to be calming.
 You can create white noise by putting a radio on static or running an electric fan.

 The benefits of “green time” in kids with attention deficit disorder

-Research shows that children with ADD/ADHD benefit from spending time in nature.
-Kids experience a greater reduction of symptoms of ADD/ADHD when they play in a park full of grass and trees than on a concrete playground.
-Take note of this promising and simple approach to managing ADD/ADHD.
+Research shows that children with ADHD benefit from spending time in nature.
+Kids experience a greater reduction of symptoms of ADHD when they play in a park full of grass and trees than on a concrete playground.
+Take note of this promising and simple approach to managing ADHD.
 Even in cities, most families have access to parks and other natural settings.
 Join your children in this “green time”—you’ll also get a much-deserved breath of fresh air for yourself.

-Eating small meals more often may help your child’s ADD/ADHD
+Eating regular meals may help your child’s ADHD